Mikko's code blog

 3. Select the best one.

 The idea was to create a simple function to score any seating relative to the given group rules.
-With scoring, unlike the creation, we could handle the groups one by one.
+Unlike the creation, we could handle the groups one by one with scoring.
 Seating seemed to be quickly checkable (NP) but not quickly solvable (P)

 The scoring function in practice is a sum of penalties.

-• Keep together: for each pair of students in a group, give a penalty that is proportional to the distance between the students.
+• Keep together: For each pair of students in a group, give a penalty proportional to the distance between them.

-• Keep apart: for each pair of students in a group, give a penalty that is inversely proportional to the distance between the students.
+• Keep apart: For each pair of students in a group, give a penalty inversely proportional to the distance between them.

-• Keep in front: for each student in a group, give a penalty that is the y-coordinate (distance from front of the room) of the student.
+• Keep in the front: For each student in a group, give a penalty based on the student’s y-coordinate (distance from the front of the room).

-• Keep in back: for each student in a group, give a penalty that is the height of the room minus y-coordinate of the student.
+• Keep in the back: For each student in a group, give a penalty equal to the room’s height minus the student’s y-coordinate.

-However, especially with complex group setups, this naive brute-force approach wasn’t feasible.
+However, this naive brute-force approach wasn’t feasible, especially with complex group setups.
 The amount of random solutions that could be generated in tolerable time isn’t enough.
-We usually find a seating chart that is close to a good solution, but especially the keep-togethers seemed to be hard to get right with this approach.
+We usually find a seating chart that is close to a good solution, but especially the keep-together groups seemed to be hard to get right with this approach.

-Rather than scrapping the brute-force approach all together, I decided to try to fix the short comings of it.
-I divided the problem in two parts:
+Rather than scrapping the brute-force approach altogether, I decided to try to fix the shortcomings of it.

 1. Function that creates not-entirely-random seating charts.